Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Learning algorithmic framework

-To improve knowledge generalization we make use of \emph{ensemble} learning where multiple ANNs with distinct structures and configurations (e.g., number of layers, neurons per layer, etc.) are independently trained to learn the same (unknown) Q-function (see Figure \ref{fig:2b}).
-As long as each ANN in the ensemble is outperforming a random policy and the ANNs are uncorrelated with each other, aggregating multiple ANNs at the agent via a properly designed voting strategy (e.g., majority voting) results in a superior policy.
+To improve generalization, we suggest to adopt \emph{ensemble learning} where $N$ ANNs with distinct structures and configurations (e.g., number of layers, neurons per layer, weights initialization, etc.) are independently trained to learn alternative Q-functions from the same set of data (see Figure~\ref{fig:2}). {As long as each ANN in the ensemble chooses the correct action more than $50\%$ of the times and the ANNs are uncorrelated with each other, aggregating multiple ANNs at the agent via a properly designed voting strategy (e.g., majority voting) results in a superior policy.}

-Once the NFQ iterations of the outer loop are completed for all ANNs, a new policy, represented by the ensemble of Q-functions, is transferred to agents in forms of ANNs weights.
-With transfer learning, cf. Section \ref{sec:6}, the same ensemble of ANNs is used across agents.
-Upon updating ANN weights, each agent (e.g., the eNB) executes a new, potentially better performing, policy.